LongPham7/Defunctionalization-of-monotone-problems/README.md

 ## Input format

 A sample source monotone problem is available in SampleInput.txt.

+The **environment** section is a list of bindings of top-level relational variables and sorts.
+Each binding may span multiple lines.

-Notice that each line in the definite formula component (under "program") must end with a semicolon.
-A detailed grammar can be found in Grammar.y.
+The **program** section is a list of definitions of top-level relational variables.
+Each definition comprises a top-level relational variable on the left hand side of ':=' and a goal term on the right hand side.
+Each definition must end with a semicolon.
+A detailed grammar of goal terms can be found in Grammar.y.

+The **goal** consists of a single goal term of the propositional sort.

+One-line comments begin with #.
+Multiline comments are not supported.